 When is fabric considered large format?

 In the textile industry, a fabric is considered “large format” when it is more than one meter wide.
 This means that in the textile industry almost all printed fabrics are large format fabrics.
-After all, they are 1.50 meters wide on average.
+After all, they are 1.60 meters wide on average.

 The smallest fabric to print on is silk, which most of the time is not wider than 90 centimeters.
 The second smallest fabric to print on is viscose, which typically starts at 1.10 meters wide.
 The width of the most used fabric in the fashion industry, cotton, has been expanded over the last couple of years now people are getting taller and taller.
-Most cotton is delivered on roles of fabric ranging from 1.50 meters up to 1.85 meters.
+Most cotton is delivered on rolls of fabric ranging from 1.50 meters up to 1.85 meters.

 An industry where fabric widths exceed these numbers, is the home furnishing industry.
 Common widths in this industry are 2.20, 2.40, 2.80, 3.20 and 3.40 meters.
 Overall, this means that there is a high demand for large format fabric printers within both the fashion as well as the home furnishing textile industry.